Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 Here, we'll decide how clients (like *laptop1*) will authenticate to *srv1* when using VPN.
 These are security settings and must match on both the server and the client.

-We'll be using an older protocol called **L2TP** and a **Shared passphrase**.
+> **NOTE:** We'll be using an older protocol called **L2TP** and a **Shared passphrase**.
 This is an older, deprecated setup with security flaws and should not be used in normal production environments!
 We're using it here in an educational environment for simplicity.

-We'll use a more sophisticated version towards the end of the semester that is more secure.
+>
+> In a production environment, we'd use certificate-based **IKEv2** instead of L2TP.
+It's more sophisticated, secure, and Microsoft recommended.
+We'll look at this briefly after Active Directory is installed in a later lab.

 > **Screenshots:** Take full-desktop screenshots of the following:
 >
 > 1. Step 6 (when all changes complete)

+Let's begin our setup.

 1. In RRAS, open the **Properties** window of *SRV1-SENECAUSERNAME (local)*.
 (If this is already open from *Part 3*, skip to Step 2.)
 2. Change to the **Security** tab.